dotnet/docs/docs/architecture/grpc-for-wcf-developers/self-hosted.md

 ## HTTPS Certificates for self-hosted applications

-When running a gRPC application in production, you should use a proper TLS certificate from a trusted Certificate Authority (CA).
+When running a gRPC application in production, you should use a TLS certificate from a trusted Certificate Authority (CA).
 This CA could be a public CA, or an internal one for your organization.

-On Windows hosts, the certificate should be loaded from a secure [Certificate Store](https://docs.microsoft.com/windows/win32/seccrypto/managing-certificates-with-certificate-stores) using the [X509Store class](https://docs.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509store?view=netcore-3.0).
-On Linux hosts, the certificate may be created using one of the [X509Certificate2 constructors](https://docs.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509certificate.-ctor?view=netcore-3.0), either from a file (for example a `.pfx` file protected by a strong password), or from binary data retrieved from a secure storage service such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
+On Windows hosts, the certificate may be loaded from a secure [Certificate Store](https://docs.microsoft.com/windows/win32/seccrypto/managing-certificates-with-certificate-stores) using the [X509Store class](https://docs.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509store?view=netcore-3.0).
+The `X509Store` class can also be used with the OpenSSL key-store on some Linux hosts.

+Certificates may also be created using one of the [X509Certificate2 constructors](https://docs.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509certificate.-ctor?view=netcore-3.0), either from a file (for example a `.pfx` file protected by a strong password), or from binary data retrieved from a secure storage service such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).

 Kestrel can be configured to use a certificate in two ways: from configuration, or in code.